Last updated on 2026-05-15

 Program Overview

 The Building Engineering Technology (Optional Co-op) program is tailored to equip students with the essential skills for analyzing, designing, and presenting commercial building projects.
 In the first year, students delve into the fundamentals of engineering technology, covering areas such as engineering science, materials technology, surveying, and computer-aided drafting.
-The second year allows students to specialize in topics more closely related to building engineering.
-Throughout the program, students engage in practical, hands-on activities and projects, ensuring they can apply their knowledge in real-world scenarios.
+The second year allows for specialization in building engineering topics.
+Students engage in practical learning through lectures, hands-on activities, and collaborative projects, ensuring they are well-prepared for real-world applications.

 Program Structure

 The Building Engineering Technology program spans a duration of two years of full-time study.
-The program is structured as follows:
+The program is designed to provide a comprehensive education in building engineering, with a blend of theoretical knowledge and practical experience.
+Key features of the program structure include:

 Featured Experiences